Why should you have a blog for your business?

+Did you know more than 80 percent of the population in the United States trusts the information and advice they get from blogs?
 Here are six of the most compelling benefits of having a blog for your business, and why – if you don’t already have a company blog – you should get one as soon as possible!

 A company blog provides many opportunities for generating organic traffic, which is by far the most beneficial type of traffic you can generate.
-Organic traffic consists of people who already know about your company, or are looking for products or services that you offer.
+Organic traffic consists of people who already know about your company or are looking for products or services that you offer.
 With organic traffic, you essentially get a captive audience comprised of people who are more likely to pay attention to your message.
 Attracting this type of audience also gives you a better chance of converting site visits to actual sales.

 Connecting your blog to your social media also increases engagement across both platforms.
 The content that you share on social media has a good chance of being shared if it is relevant to the needs and interests of your audience.
-It can also draw more traffic to your site without additional marketing expenses.
+It could also draw more traffic to your site without additional marketing expenses.